 Where does the need you’re trying to satisfy place you in the space between consumer and manufacturer?
 Another way to phrase this question is, what kind of business are you choosing to be?

 You could build many businesses, but the most common e-commerce businesses are intermediary and customized ones.

 Middleman businesses sell products to different manufacturers – they’re a one-stop shop for manufacturers and consumers.
 Customized everything businesses, on the other hand, sell products that are personalized in color, size, accessories, and other variables.

 There are other options, of course, though these two are the most common for e-commerce businesses.
 However, subscription models like Dollar Shave Club and direct sales sites like eBay are also e-commerce businesses.

 The kind of business you choose to be, however, should be based on your purpose.
 You must ask yourself how best to satisfy your customers’ needs.
 For instance, there may be many manufacturers in the industry you choose to be a part of.
 But there might not be a place where customers can compare products by multiple manufacturers while shopping.
 This would be a job for an intermediary business to step in.

 Where Is Your Audience?

 Knowing who you want to reach is different than knowing the need you’re trying to meet.
 So what it comes down to is who needs your services?

-This will require a market analysis on your part to find out what space your target market inhabits.
-Their demographic information – age, gender, regional location – is important in how you market your business, even online.
+This will require a market analysis to determine your target market’s space.
+Their demographic information – age, gender, regional location – is important in marketing your business, even online.
 It requires discovering the spaces those people inhabit on the internet and social media and meeting them there.